 - Competition for nutrients: The presence of both probiotics and pathogens inside the gut results in a strong competition between the two thereby resulting in the suppression of the pathogens present.
 The probiotics also facilitate faster digestion because of their high fermentative activity thereby giving rise to an acidic environment.
 This environment is not conducive to the growth of the pathogens and they reduce in number.

 - Neutralisation of toxins: Toxins production by potentially harmful pathogens is inhibited due to the release of certain substances by the probiotics such as organic acids, bacteriocins and antioxidants.

-- Stimulation of the immune system: Probiotics in livestock feed have a tendency to act as a stimulus to the immune system thereby giving rise to a reaction which is detrimental to the growth if harmful pathogens.
-Thus probiotics also strengthen the immune system of the animal body thus making them healthier and more productive.
+- Stimulation of the immune system: Probiotics in livestock feed have a tendency to act as a stimulus to the immune system thereby giving rise to a reaction which is detrimental to the growth of harmful pathogens.
+Probiotics also strengthen the immune system of the animal body thus making them healthier and more productive.

 Probiotics available today in the markets contain a combination of many different microorganisms.
 While some are taken in the form of feed additives, there are other which are administered in the form of boluses, gels and pastes.

-Our nutritional and technical team will be pleased to advice you with this.
+Our nutritional and technical team will be pleased to advise you on this.
 Contact us.